Drivers handed nearly 36,000 parking tickets a day by private firms | ITV News

 The code - originally laid before Parliament in February 2022 and due to come into force across Britain by the end of 2023 - stated the cap on tickets for some parking offences should be halved to £50.

-It was withdrawn by the Government in June 2022 following a legal challenge by parking companies.
+In June 2022, it was withdrawn by the government following a legal challenge by parking companies.

 RAC Foundation director Steve Gooding said: “We will all be hoping for good things in 2024 but perhaps those most looking forward to a happy new year are the large band of parking companies operating on private land.